MostAwesomeDude/construct/docs/transition29.rst

 Enum FlagsEnum can build from integers and labels (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#mappings>`_)

-Enum FlagsEnum expose labels as attributes (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#mappings>`_)
+Enum FlagsEnum expose labels as attributes, as bitwisable strings (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#mappings>`_)

-Enum FlagsEnum attributes are bitwisable strings (see `this page <https://construct.readthedocs.io/en/latest/advanced.html#mappings>`_)

 Struct Sequence Union FocusedSeq are nesting context (in parse build and sizeof)

 Struct Sequence Union FocusedSeq are supporting new embedding semantics (see `this page <https://construct.readthedocs.io/en/latest/meta.html#nesting-and-embedding>`_)

-EmbeddedSwitch added, in Conditional

 EmbeddedBitStruct removed